mogu-lab/probabilistic-foundations-of-ml/policies.md

   * Creating a supportive, inclusive and welcoming environment for your assigned team
   * Practicing good communication and active listening
 * Course Etiquette: $5\%$.
 This includes:
-  * Coming to class on time
+  * Coming to class *on time*
-  * Not using phones in class
+  * Not using phones in class (and keeping phones on "Do Not Disturb" mode)
-  * Using laptops only for note-taking / necessary in-class exercises
+  * Using laptops *only* for note-taking / necessary in-class exercises
   * Respectful engagement with the peers, TAs, and course instructors

 **Letter Grades.** Course grade percentages are converted to letters via the table below: